 - A collation name starts with the name of the character set with which it is associated, generally followed by one or more suffixes indicating other collation characteristics.
-For example, utf8\general\ci and latin1\swedish\ci are collations for the utf8 and latin1 character sets, respectively.
-The binary character set has a single collation, also named binary, with no suffixes. - A language-specific collation includes a language name.
-For example, utf8\turkish\ci and utf8\hungarian\ci sort characters for the utf8 character set using the rules of Turkish and Hungarian, respectively. - Collation suffixes indicate whether a collation is case-sensitive, accent-sensitive, or kana-sensitive (or some combination thereof), or binary.
+For example, utf8mb4\0900\ai\ci and latin1\swedish\ci are collations for the utf8mb4 and latin1 character sets, respectively.
+The binary character set has a single collation, also named binary, with no suffixes. - A language-specific collation includes a locale code or language name.
+For example, utf8mb4\tr\0900\ai\ci and utf8mb4\hu\0900\ai\ci sort characters for the utf8mb4 character set using the rules of Turkish and Hungarian, respectively. utf8mb4\turkish\ci and utf8mb4\hungarian\ci are similar but based on a less recent version of the Unicode Collation Algorithm.

+Collation suffixes indicate whether a collation is case-sensitive, accent-sensitive, or kana-sensitive (or some combination thereof), or binary.
 The following table shows the suffixes used to indicate these characteristics.